PoisotLab/ms_betacov_mapping/README.md

 clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

-## The coevolutionary mosaic generates emergence regimes
+## Host landscapes generate a coevolutionary mosaic

 The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create differential coevolutionary processes; in turn,